HL7/dicom-sr/input/pagecontent/example.md

 For each Numerical Measurement:
 1. Use the Algorithm Identification fields to create a new AlgorithmIdentification Device resource (if not already present).\
    This Device resource should have the general equipment device as its parent.
-2. Copy `focus` values from the parent Measurement Group
+2. Copy `derivedFrom` values from the parent Measurement Group
 3. Copy `bodyStructure` value from the parent Measurement Group unless a Finding Site is defined for the specific Numerical Measurement
 4. Set the `valueQuantity` to the value of the Numerical Measurement